usnistgov/800-63-3/sp800-63b/sec8_security.md

 ### 8.4.
 Session Attacks

 The above discussion focuses on threats to the authentication event itself, but hijacking attacks on the session following an authentication event can have similar security impacts.
 The session management guidelines in [Section 7](#sec7) are essential to maintain session integrity against attacks, such as XSS.
 In addition, it is important to sanitize all information to be displayed [[OWASP-XSS-prevention]](#OWASP-XSS-prevention) to ensure that it does not contain executable content.
-These guidelines also recommend that session secrets be made inaccessible to mobile code in order to provide extra protection against exfiltration of session secrets should it be possible to inject malicious mobile code.
+These guidelines also recommend that session secrets be made inaccessible to mobile code in order to provide extra protection against exfiltration of session secrets, should it be possible to inject malicious mobile code.

 Another post-authentication threat, CSRF, takes advantage of users' tendency to have multiple sessions active at the same time.
 It is important to embed and verify a session identifier into web requests to prevent the ability for a valid URL or request to be unintentionally or maliciously activated.